eliasbenb/RARAR.py/README.md

 >
 > Additionally, if using an HTTP URL, the server must support `Range` requests to allow for partial downloads.

-- Support for RAR5 archives
 - Look into support compression methods other than `Store`
 - TUI for the CLI
-- Support for multi-file downloads
 - Support for directory downloads
 - Create file tree UI for CLI's list output